-Barrington Stage Presents SCOTT AND HEM IN THE GARDEN OF ALLAH, Now thru 9/29
+Barrington Stage Company to Present SCOTT AND HEM IN THE GARDEN OF ALLAH, 8/15-9/29

 Barrington Stage Company (BSC), the award-winning theatre in downtown Pittsfield, MA, under the leadership of Julianne Boyd, Artistic Director, and TriStan Wilson, Managing Director, presents Scott and Hem in the Garden of Allah, a world premiere play written and directed by BSC Associate Artist Mark St. Germain about the friendship and rivalry between F. Scott Fitzgerald and Ernest Hemingway.